apc-llc/apc-llc.github.io/_posts/2016-02-05-openacc-workshop-at-kit.md

 thumbnail_path: blog/2016-02-05-openacc-workshop-at-kit/WP_20160128_004.jpg
 ---

-Applied Parallel Computing LLC delivered 2-day OpenACC Course at the Karlsruhe Institute of Technology, Germany.
+Applied Parallel Computing LLC has delivered 2-day OpenACC Course at the Karlsruhe Institute of Technology, Germany.
 The workshop has been kindly supported by NVIDIA, Dell and SMB GmbH.

 ![alt text](\assets\img\blog\2016-02-05-openacc-workshop-at-kit\WP_20160128_004.jpg "Logo Title Text 1")